 Animation: Become a Computer Animator in 5 Steps

 Research what it takes to become a computer animator.
 Learn about education and training requirements, job duties and salary to find out if this is the career for you.
-Schools offering Animation degrees can also be found in these popular choices.

 What Is An Animation Artist?

 Animation artists use their artistic and computer skills to create animation for things such as video games, movies, commercials or cartoons.
 Their work may involve research to ensure that the characters or settings they create are realistic.
 Animation artists will prepare storyboards of their proposed projects and may meet with other artists, directors or clients to discuss their proposals and get feedback on their work.
 They'll need to be ready to revise their animations based on feedback, and they often work on a deadline.
 Find out what's needed to enter this career field from the table below.

 |Education Field of Study||Computer animation, art, design|

 |Key Skills||Eye for color and detail, sense of balance and proportion, creativity|

 As a computer animator, you'll get to use your natural creativity to create moving images in 2-D and 3-D, as well as special effects for computer games, movies and TV.
 On the creative side, you may get to assist in story development, directing, cinematography and editing.
 You use storyboards to depict the animation and key scenes.
 You may also script, plan and create the narrative sequence within tight deadlines.
 On the business side, you may participate in budgeting, scheduling and production.
 In additional to using computers, the tools of your trade include graphic tablets, digital pens and digital cameras.